 That drawback does not exists for federal benefits such as Social Security or Medicare because the federal government does not recognize domestic partnerships.
 A widowed spouse may receive Social Security benefits based on the work history of the deceased spouse.
 That benefit ends if the spouse remarries.
 However, if the spouse enters into a DP rather than a marriage, the Social Security benefit continues uninterrupted.Relocation and Termination

 If domestic partners plan to relocate from the area in which the DP was established, they should investigate whether the partnership will be legally recognized in the new location.
 For example, New Jersey recognizes DPs validly created in other states, but a New Jersey DP will not be recognized as legal in Idaho, Kansas or in many other states.

 Being in a domestic partnership does not prevent the parties from marrying each other.
 If they marry, the legal status of a DP usually ends.
 The process to terminate a DP other than by marriage varies by jurisdiction.
 In some places, the simple filing of a form will dissolve the legal relationship.
 In other locales, the process is drawn out and similar to getting a divorce.
 A court may often be required to decide issues related to child custody and support, division of property and alimony.

 Entry into what is hoped to be a long-term and mutually beneficial relationship, whether by marriage or domestic partnership, is a major life-changing event.
 Consultation with an experienced family law attorney is a wise precaution when considering establishment of a DP.
 Requirements to create a DP vary widely, and the potential effect on the ability to receive government program benefits should be thoroughly examined.
 Take the necessary time and steps to ensure that the future of both you and your partner will be protected.
-If you have any questions about domestic partnerships, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a consultation.
+If you have any questions about domestic partnerships, call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free initial consultation.